WildernessLabs/Chloroplast/docs/source/cli/index.md

 chloroplast host --root path/to/root --out path/to/html
 ```

-You can just press the enter key to end this task after stopping the web host with ctrl+c at any time.
+You can just press the enter key to end this task after stopping the web host with Ctrl+C at any time.

 If you are updating razor templates, you can also just run this command in a separate terminal window and leave it running.
 That way, as you run the full `build` subcommand, the content and front-end styles will update, and you can just refresh the browser after that build has completed.